EliahKagan/palgoviz/doc/README.md

 Besides this `README.md` file, the files in this `doc/` directory are:

 - `dist-readme.md` - The readme file intended for PyPI.

 - `example.svg` - The visualization example shown (mainly) in the top-level readme.

+- `install-with-conda.md` - Using `conda` or `mamba` to install palgoviz and keep its dependencies up to date.

+- `install-with-poetry.md` - Using `poetry` to install palgoviz and keep its dependencies up to date.

+- `project-dirs.md` - Brief descriptions of all interesting subdirectories of the top-level repository directory.

+- `running-tests.md` - Details on running automated tests, going somewhat beyond the information in the top-level readme.

+- `using-notebooks.md` - Detailed documentation on using the notebooks.
+Covers real-time collaboration and the advantages/disadvantages of using the notebooks in VS Code rather than JupyterLab.